citrusvanilla/tinyflux/README.rst

 Full Example Notebooks and Workflows
 ************************************

-The `examples <https://github.com/citrusvanilla/tinyflux/tree/master/examples>`__ directory of this repository contains three common uses cases for TinyFlux and the associated boilerplate to get you started:
+The `examples <https://github.com/citrusvanilla/tinyflux/tree/master/examples>`__ directory of this repository contains four common uses cases for TinyFlux and the associated boilerplate to get you started:

 1. `Loading a TinyFlux DB from a CSV <https://github.com/citrusvanilla/tinyflux/blob/master/examples/1_initializing_and_loading_new_db.ipynb>`__
 2. `Local Analytics Workflow with a TinyFlux Database <https://github.com/citrusvanilla/tinyflux/blob/master/examples/2_analytics_workflow.ipynb>`__